clemenjuan/autops-rl/README.md

 ```

 ## Usage
-v0 only has Monte-Carlo simulation.
+Monte-Carlo simulation.
 No trained agent involved.
 Edit simulation parameters at the end of the file ```gym_env.py``` .
 ### Usage on Mac or Linux
 ```
 python3 gym_env.py